kjacewicz/ha-zepp/README.md

 ### 🎨 Features
 - See your entities in 3 categories (devices, scripts and sensors)
+- Control your devices (toggle switch, toggle light and see its effect if presented, change its brightness if possible, control media entities with play/pause, prev/next, volume control)

 ### 📦 Installation guide
 #### ⚠️ If you have a Xiaomi Band 7!!